bitnami/containers/bitnami/mariadb/README.md

 ## Command-line options

-The simplest way to configure the MariaDB server is to pass custom command-line options when running the server.
+The simplest way to configure your MariaDB server is to pass custom command-line options when running the image.

 ```bash
 docker run bitnami/mariadb --open-files-limit=2